openmediavault/openmediavault-docs/development/internaltools.rst

 $ nano /etc/openmediavault/config.xml

-This is a problem as sometimes a wrong pressed key can add strange chars out of the xml tags an make the database unreadable by the backend.
+This is a problem as sometimes a wrong pressed key can add strange chars out of the xml tags and make the database unreadable by the backend.

 omv-confdbadm is a tool written in python for retrieving, storing or deleting values from/to the database.
 This tool combined with jq [1]_ provides an easier method for interacting with the database using Shell/BASH.